 The school's online safety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material.

-We will complete an annual review of our online safety policy.
+We will complete an annual review of our online safety policy which will be supported by an annual risk assessment.
 This will consider and evaluate any emerging risks our students face when participating in online activity.